xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

   - iosxr
 position: hidden
 ---
-## A New Way To Monitor A Venerable Technology
+## A Modern Way To Monitor A Venerable Technology

 Broadband Network Gateway (BNG) is a well-established technology for establishing and managing subscriber sessions, thus enabling service providers to offer differentiated services for their customers.
 But even mature technologies can learn new tricks!
 In this blog, I will describe the sensor-paths that allow you to monitor BNG with model-driven telemetry